Nexa-Bites/TrustID/README.md

 ---

 ## 📌 Our Mission
-To provide a trustworthy, efficient, and privacy-centric digital identity system for seamless verification across industries like **finance, healthcare, and education**.
+To provide a trustworthy, efficient, and privacy-centric digital identity system for seamless verification across industries like **finance, healthcare, education and more**.

 ---